simplerr/UtopianEngine/README.md

 Run `./generate_workspace.bat` script to generate a Visual Studio 2019 solution.
 If you want to generate a solution for another VS version run `tools/premake5.exe` manually.

-Pre compiled libraries for MSVC x64 Debug are included in the `libs/` folder.
+Pre compiled libraries for MSVC x64 Debug and Release are included in the `libs/` folder.

 ## Folder structure